 Conclusion: The Human Edge in an AI-Driven World

-Generative AI has become the ultimate marketing multiplier increasing productivity, personalization, and performance.
+Generative AI has become the ultimate marketing power increasing productivity, personalization, and performance.
 Yet its greatest strength emerges when combined with human intuition and creativity.

 Leave a Reply